 List of NCWIT Winners and Honored Role Model Speakers

 Host Sponsor: CITRIX, Fort Lauderdale, Florida

-ITWomen will honor its 2013 Role Model Speaker (RMS) volunteers as "Rock Stars" on March 6, 2014, in conjunction with its regional "Aspirations in Computing" ceremony.
-The event will be held at the corporate headquarters of Host Sponsor, CITRIX, in Fort Lauderdale, Florida.
+ITWomen honored its 2013 Role Model Speaker (RMS) volunteers as "Rock Stars" on March 6, 2014, in conjunction with its regional "Aspirations in Computing" awards ceremony.
+The event was held at the corporate headquarters of Host Sponsor, CITRIX, in Fort Lauderdale, Florida.

-ITWomen holds its awards ceremony in March each year in honor of International Women's Day, March 8.
+ITWomen holds its Role Model Speakers recognition and NCWIT awards ceremony in March each year in honor of International Women's Day.

 ITWomen RMS volunteers spend hundreds of hours speaking to thousands of boys and girls throughout South Florida about the rewards of careers in technology and engineering.